Places to Visit

 Kinross sits beside Loch Leven, and there are boat trips to the island where Mary Queen of Scots was imprisoned.
 A circular trail round the loch has just opened, with the RSPB Loch Leven Nature Reserve a popular stop.
 Loch Leven’s Larder at the far end of the loch is a multi award winning farm shop and restaurant.

-Dundee is only half an hour away, and a visit round Captain Scott’s boat Discovery is a must see.
+Dundee is only half an hour away, and a tour round the fantastic newly opened Dundee V&A and a visit round Captain Scott’s boat Discovery should not be missed.
 The excellent Dundee Science Centre is nearby.
 It is easy to pop across the hills to visit Glamis Castle.